-Note: The drop-down menu only shows the ports that are available.
-If you are running g!Demo on your laptop you will only see available ports on the laptop.
+Note: The drop-down menu a list of all COM ports and display whether they are in use.
 Leave the selection set to NONE if you are using g!Demo.

 Exercise 2: Add the Lighting System and Discover Devices

 Before beginning this exercise, be sure that you have completed Exercise 1, Add the Communication Device.
 You will need to associate the communication device with the lighting device in this exercise.
 For most lighting systems, the names of the devices will be populated automatically.